codestacks/jekyll-category-pagination/README.md

 ## Installation

-Install paginator.rb in your `_plugins` directory.
+Install `paginator.rb` in your `_plugins` directory, add some layout and change your configuration as described below.

 ## Parameters

+Set your config options within 'categories', the following options can be used:

 - 'pagination' how many posts per page
 - 'layout' which layout to use